 GCSE Music is about making music and understanding it.
 Lesson time will be spent exploring a wide range of musical styles and genres through listening, appraising, rehearsing, performing and composing your own music.
-Home Learning will involve rehearsing pieces and practising your instrument/voice as well as listening to music and completing a variety of mini research projects and theory exercises.
+Home Learning will involve rehearsing pieces and practising your instrument/voice, developing and completing your own compositions and listening to music to complete a variety of mini research projects, appraising tasks and theory exercises.

+What will you study?
 Component 1: Performing (30%)

 Students have to perform a minimum of two pieces, one of which must be an ensemble performance of at least one minute duration.
 The other piece(s) may be either solo and/or ensemble.
-The total duration of performances must be 4-6 minutes.
+Total duration of performances must be 4-6 minutes.
 One of the pieces performed must link to an Area of Study of the student's choice.
 Appropriate scores must be provided.
-Grade 3 Music is the standard level and students can score full marks if played perfectly.
-Students can use any instrument or voice, or choose a technology option and they can choose the songs they perform.
+Grade 3 Music is the standard level and can score full marks if played perfectly.
+Students can use any instrument or voice, or choose a technology option and can choose the songs they perform.
 A substantial part of the course is devoted to developing performance skills.
 Performances will be recorded using professional quality equipment.